-- Lyon Homes is developing two master-planned communities in the area it’s calling NOMA, or North of Marina Bay, with 98 townhomes on Seawind Drive and 95 single-family homes.
+- Lyon Homes is developing two master-planned communities in the area it’s calling NOMA, or North of Marina Bay, with 98 townhomes on Seawind Drive and 95 single-family homes for sale in Richmond.

 - Shea Homes is constructing 60 waterfront townhomes on Seacliff Drive and 256 more units downtown.

-- Latitude is a new project proposed for Dornan Drive with 295 condos and 21 single-family homes, replacing warehouses that are left over from the busy shipping days.
+- Latitude is a new project proposed for Dornan Drive with 295 condos and 21 single-family homes for sale in Richmond, replacing warehouses that are left over from the busy shipping days.

 - SAA/EVI Development out of Baltimore has plans to build a total of 870 homes, including a residential/retail development with 378 apartments downtown at 12th and MacDonald Avenue near the Richmond BART station.
 A percentage of the unit will be reserved for affordable housing.

 Of course, part of the developing story here includes opposition from neighbors and environmentalists who are concerned about preserving Richmond’s diversity, affordability, natural spaces, and rich waterfront history.

 It’s going to be fascinating to see how Richmond will grow.
 Stay tuned.